-Within the wind plant, surface sensible heat fluxes are reduced for all stability classifications (Fig. 12a, 12b, and 12c).
-Heat fluxes are least affected during neutral conditions, with a reduction less than 1 W m-2 throughout the region.
-The heat flux reduction within the wind plant is largest during unstable conditions, with differences up to around 3 W m-2.
-Heat fluxes are typically positive during unstable conditions, so a reduction in heat flux corresponds to less heat being transferred upwards, which is consistent with the (slight) reduction in 2-m temperature during unstable conditions.
-During stable conditions, heat flux is negative.
-When heat flux is moderately reduced within the wind plant, it becomes more negative implying that more heat is transferred to the surface, which is consistent with the T2 changes of Figure 11.
-We also observe an increase in heat flux downwind of the wind plant of around 1.5 W m-2 during stable conditions, implying that less heat is transferred to the surfacethe cooling typical of stable conditions accelerates.
+Within the wind plant, surface sensible heat fluxes are reduced for all stability classifications (Fig. ??a, ??b, and ??eAs with the 2-m temperature changes, heat flux changes induced by wind plants are small but vary with stability and with the amount of turbine-added turbulence (Figs. 19 and 20).
+Heat fluxes are least affected during neutral conditions, with a reduction by the wind plants in neutral conditions (Figs. 19 and 20b), with changes of less than 1 W m-2 throughout the region.
+The heat flux reduction within the wind plant is largest during unstable conditions, with differences up to around In unstable conditions (Figs. 19c and 20c), with the introduction of wind farms, the positive heat flux is slightly reduced (3 W m-2) for LA100 but by more (5 W m-2) in LA0.
+Heat fluxes are positive during unstable conditions, so a reduction in heat flux corresponds to less heat being transferred upwards, which is consistent with the (slight) reduction in 2-m temperature during unstable conditions.

+Stable conditions show more spatial variability and contrasts between the simulations with different amounts of turbine-added turbulence.
+The ambient (NWF) background heat flux is negative.
+When heat flux is moderately reduced within the wind plant,

+During stable conditions, .

+470 it becomes more negative implying that more heat is transferred to the surface, which is consistent with the T2 changes of Figure ??.
+We also observe an increase in heat flux downwind of the wind plant of around 1.5 W m-2 during stable conditions, implying that the cooling typical of stable conditions accelerates.
 No downwind effect on heat flux occurs during neutral and unstable conditions.